AvadoDServer/avado-docs/content/packages/rocketpool.md

 1. An Ethereum wallet with 16 ETH + some gas to deposit it in your minipool (0.4 ETH should be enough)
 1. An Ethereum wallet with the neccesary amount of RPL to stake.
 1. An Ethereum wallet to receive your staking rewards into.
 This can be an empty wallet, or a cold storage wallet - as you prefer.

-Check the Avado Rocket Pool Wiki page to learn what it takes to run a Rocket Pool node - and info on how to obtain RPL.
+Check the Avado Rocket Pool page to learn what it takes to run a Rocket Pool node - and info on how to obtain RPL.

 Please wait until your ETH1 node is synced